ZeroKlu/python-crash-course/01 - Python Crash Course/Part III - Beyond the Book/S04_Big_O_Complexity/03_selection_sort.md

 ### Programming a Selection Sort

-Here is an example of how we might code a simple binary search...
+Here is an example of how we might code a simple selection sort...

 ```python
 def selection_sort(array: list[int]) -> list[int]: